frequency-chain/frequency/designdocs/SCHEMA.md

 ### Schema Evolution

 With Schema Registry, different consumers of MRC can evolve a given schema at different rates, changing the shape of data and entrusting schema registry to handle translations from one schema to another.
 Currently schema evolution is not directly supported on chain and can be achieved by different consumers via unique ```schema_id``` for evolved schemas.
+This is work in progress and various suggestions for future reference and development are listed in [additional notes](#additional-notes).

 ## Benefits and Risks